AokiOfficial/Aoki/README.md

 ---
 ## About this project

 Serious, I'm writing Neko to be compatible with Cloudflare Workers.
 I use a library, of course, [yor.ts](https://github.com/OreOreki/yor.ts).
-The package itself is not perfect, so I still use the old-school extend methods.
-You can find the extensions I frequently use in my code in [src/extends]().
+The package itself is not perfect *just yet* for me, so I still use the old-school extend methods.
+You can find the extensions I frequently use in my code in [src/extends](/src/extends/).

 I initially wrote this in CommonJS, but many and many and many problems arised about incompatibility, most of them came from Workers.
 Therefore I changed to ESModule.